-We plan to assess Treasury compliance with IPERA and other improper payment reporting requirements for FY 2016 included in E.O.
+We plan to assess Treasury compliance with IPERA and other improper payment reporting requirements for FY 2017 included in E.O.
 13520 and IPERIA.
-We plan to work with TIGTA to provide an overall assessment of Treasury's compliance and identify high-priority Treasury programs for review.
+We plan to work with TIGTA to provide an overall assessment of Treasury's compliance and identify high-priority Treasury programs for review as well as Treasury programs susceptible to improper payments.
+We plan to complete one improper payment audit in FY 2018.